MicrosoftDocs/win32/desktop-src/WMP/iwmpcdromrip--vb-and-c.md

 ---
 title: IWMPCdromRip (VB and C\ ) interface
-description: Provides properties and methods to manage copying, or ripping, tracks from an audio CD.Ripping a CD by using the IWMPCdromRip interface has the same effect as ripping music by using the Windows Media Player user interface. ms.assetid: 'd7fbfc68-61b5-45bf-8df5-e3125a51a4d8'
+description: Provides properties and methods to manage copying, or ripping, tracks from an audio CD.Ripping a CD by using the IWMPCdromRip interface has the same effect as ripping music by using the Windows Media Player user interface. ms.assetid: d7fbfc68-61b5-45bf-8df5-e3125a51a4d8
+keywords:
-keywords: ["IWMPCdromRip (VB and C ) interface Windows Media Player", "IWMPCdromRip (VB and C ) interface Windows Media Player , described"]
+- IWMPCdromRip (VB and C ) interface Windows Media Player
+- IWMPCdromRip (VB and C ) interface Windows Media Player , described
 topic_type:
 - apiref
 api_name: